Jelson9854/Advent_of_Code_2022/README.md

-This is my verbose code for solving Advent of Code in 2022
+This is my verbose python code for solving Advent of Code in 2022